 - Social isolation: Individuals with PICS may have difficulty forming and maintaining relationships, which can lead to social isolation.

 It is important to note that these signs may vary from person to person and that not everyone who has been incarcerated will experience PICS.
 It is also important to seek help from a qualified mental health professional if you or someone you know is experiencing these or other mental health concerns.

 Does PICS lead to higher recidivism rates?

 Post-incarceration syndrome (PICS) is assumed to be associated with higher rates of recidivism, and returning to criminal behavior.
 PICS is characterized by a range of psychological, emotional, and social difficulties that can arise as a result of being imprisoned, and these difficulties can make it more challenging for individuals to successfully reenter society and become productive members of the community.

-One study found that individuals with mental health problems, including depression and anxiety, were more likely to reoffend after being released from prison (Wessely et al., 2005).
-Another study found that individuals who had a history of mental health problems prior to incarceration were at increased risk for recidivism (Fazel et al., 2012).
+It has been noted that individuals with mental health problems, including depression and anxiety, were more likely to reoffend after being released from prison.
+One study found that individuals who had a history of mental health problems prior to incarceration were at increased risk for recidivism (Fazel et al., 2012).

 It is important to note that the relationship between PICS and recidivism is complex and may be influenced by a variety of factors.

 Fazel, S., & Danesh, J. (2002).
 Serious mental disorder in 23000 prisoners: A systematic review of 62 surveys.
 The Lancet, 359(9306), 545-550.